The Government has revealed ambitious new plans for the roll out of self-driving cars on the UK’s roads.

 Mercedes recently secured approval in Germany for the use of Level 3 systems in its new S-Class but only on certain pre-mapped sections of autobahn.

-Rival BMW says it is working to have Level 3 autonomy available from launch in its new 7 Series, due out later this year.
+Rival BMW says it is working to have Level 3 autonomy available from launch in its new 7 Series, due out in late 2022.

 Honda also achieved approval for Level 3 ALKS for the Legend EX in 2021.
 However, the approval is only valid in Japan and the car is not sold in Europe.